| What

 tension after use.
 They will not warp and are unaffected

-such as roller frames hold the highest tension due to their
+- Roller frames and other retensionable frames hold the highest tension due to their

 ability to be retensioned after use.
 Roller frames, although